Late effects of pelvic radiotherapy

 About pelvic radiotherapy late effects

 Most people have side effects during pelvic radiotherapy.
-Usually, these side effects gradually improve over a few weeks or months after treatment has ended.
+Usually, these side effects improve over a few weeks or months after treatment has ended.

 Sometimes side effects do not go away, or they start months or years after treatment has ended.